corne12345/Lekker-oke-/README.md

 A iterative hill climber was also constructed.
 This changes the coordinates of a selected house randomly (min and max can be alterered) and saves if this change increases the worth.
 The hillclimber loops a certain amount of times through the dataset provided as input
-(a best of n randoms), at which point you cna choose to print a graph of the hill climber as provided below.
+(a best of n randoms), at which point you can choose to print a graph of the hill climber as provided below.
 ![Alt Text](https://github.com/corne12345/Lekker-oke-/blob/master/output/hillclimber_run(1000%20reps).png)